Land agency returns to DC, overturning Trump-era decision | ExBulletin

 Land agency returns to DC, overturning Trump-era decision

-WASHINGTON (AP) Home Secretary Deb Haaland is moving the national headquarters of the Bureau of Land Management, which oversees 245 million acres in the western states, to the nation’s capital after two years in Colorado.
+WASHINGTON Home Secretary Deb Haaland is moving the national headquarters of the Bureau of Land Management to the nation’s capital after two years in Colorado, overturning the decision of former President Donald Trump’s administration to move the agency in the region it serves.

-The office has a broad influence on energy development and agriculture in the West, managing public lands for uses ranging from fossil fuel extraction, renewable energy development and grazing, to recreation and conservation. wild nature.
-Its workforce remained in turmoil after four years without a confirmed director.
+With control of 245 million acres, the agency has broad influence over energy development and agriculture in the western United States, managing public lands for uses ranging from fossil fuel extraction, the development of renewable energies and grazing, recreation and wilderness.

-The agency’s space in Grand Junction will become its western headquarters, Haaland said.
-The Grand Junction office will strengthen Western perspectives in decision-making and have an important role to play in the office’s clean energy, outdoor recreation, conservation and scientific missions, the Home Office said. in a press release.

-The changes, which will be made in coordination with Congress, will improve the functioning of the land management agency, help clarify the 7,000 BLM employees across the country, and allow the office to better serve the American public and fulfill his mission as a steward. nearly a fifth of the nation’s public land, Haaland said.

-The Bureau of Land Management is essential to nations’ efforts to address the climate crisis, expand public access to our public lands and preserve the common external heritage of our nations, she said in a statement.
+To be successful, the Western Headquarters must be a strong, ongoing presence that engages the community and adds Western perspective and value to the BLM mission, Hickenlooper said.
+The Trump administration dispersed jobs across the region and only assigned a few dozen positions to a head office in Grand Junction, Hickenlooper added.

+Haaland said in his statement that the past few years have been incredibly disruptive for the organization, our officials and their families.

-There is no doubt that the BLM should have a leadership presence in Washington, DC like all other land management agencies to ensure that it has access to the political, budgetary and decision-making levers to best carry out its mission, Haaland said.
+There is no doubt that the BLM should have a leadership presence in Washington, DC like all other land management agencies to ensure that it has access to the political, budgetary and decision-making levers to best carry out its mission ” , she said.
 BLM’s presence in Colorado and the West will continue to grow, she added.

-The past few years have been incredibly disruptive for the organization, for our officials and their families, Haaland said, referring to the actions of his predecessors, Ryan Zinke and David Bernhardt, to move the BLM to rural Colorado, drawing criticism. that the Trump administration intended to clear out the agency that oversees large swathes of public land in the West.
-Hundreds of longtime employees have chosen not to move to Colorado.
-Only three workers eventually moved.

-Haaland, who opposed the move as a congressman from New Mexico, visited Colorado headquarters in July.

 Stone-Manning will face a full Senate vote in order to become the new director.
 Every Senate Republican and at least one Democratic lawmaker would have to block confirmation in the equally divided chamber.
 Haaland, who is reportedly Stone-Mannings boss, reiterated his full support for the candidate during his visit to Colorado.